peetuskytta/Jobdb-XYZ/README.md

 --	always `git pull` first on main branch before making any changes --	you can check new Notes by using `git checkout <branch>` without having to merge --	need to change last commit message? use `git commit --amend`

+Things done:
+	5. Ales: URl-generator.
+Function that generates valid url from a file that includes wanted job titles
+	6. Ales: Research and setup free server.